A building block of life and prosperity

 The condition and trends of soil health using these parameters have not been systematically recorded and mapped at landscape level.
 Instead, a proxy for broad soil health and vulnerability assessment, for which data has been collected and mapped for some decades nationally through the Australian National University, is the percentage of exposed soil.

 The graph below shows that, across the region over the past 20 years, the proportion of exposed soil has been steady at between 10% to 15%.
-This is a relatively low level and indicates that, in general, little of the soil across the region is at high risk of wind erosion.
+This is a relatively low level.

 Proportion of exposed soils for the region from 2000 to 2020 (with data from Australian National University)

-Climate change has the potential to have a severe, but variable, impact on soils, depending on the climatic zone and the existing vulnerability of the soil.
-Droughts will require agricultural land to be irrigated and fertilized more to maintain productivity, while erosion caused through flash flooding can have significant implications for natural assets, agricultural lands and water quality.
-Sea level rise will increase salinity in coastal areas.
+Climate change has the potential to have a severe, but variable, impact on soils and landforms, depending on local climatic conditions and the existing vulnerability of the site.
+Droughts will require agricultural land to be irrigated and fertilized more to maintain productivity, while erosion and landslips caused through more intense rainfall and flash flooding can have significant implications for natural assets, agricultural lands, water quality and public safety.
+More frequent large bushfires will increase the extent of bare soil that is exposed to erosion.
+Sea level rise will increase salinity in coastal areas and is expected to cause increased coastal erosion.

 Soil acidification restricts options for land management because it limits the choice of crops and vegetation to acid-tolerant species and varieties.
 It is relatively straightforward to reverse short-term surface soil acidification through the application of lime.
 However, it is much harder to reverse the problem if the acidification has advanced deeper into the soil profile, because incorporating lime at depth is more expensive.